 - First, rinse the red lentils in a sieve under running water to remove any debris.
 Then transfer the lentils to a large pot/pan along with vegetable broth (or salted water).

-- Bring the broth to a boil and allow the lentils to simmer, covered with a lid, for about 15 minutes until they are tender and partially falling apart.
+- Bring the broth to a boil and allow the lentils to simmer for about 15 minutes until they are tender and partially falling apart.

 Step 2: Cook the veggies